The vairee Research Framework

 Experience cannot be simulated.
 The density and specificity of a professional's response to a question about how a distributed system failed in a specific architectural context at a specific scale — at a specific point in time — is not reproducible without having been there.
 The Heuristic Miner identifies experience through the texture of its description, not through its label.

-When a candidate makes a verifiable claim, the system deploys a three-node verification protocol:
+When a candidate makes a verifiable claim, the three-node verification protocol works as follows:

-Semantic node: Autonomous GraphRAG scanning cross-references claims against independent technical artefacts — GitHub activity, published work, technical contributions from the relevant period.
-Temporal synergy and dissonance are detected.
+- Semantic node: Autonomous GraphRAG scanning cross-references claims against independent technical artefacts — GitHub activity, published work, technical contributions from the relevant period.

 The experimental design